yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Create
 _Create_ covers creating a new bucket and/or granting access to an existing bucket.
 In both cases the `Bucket` and `BucketAccess` resources described above are instantiated.

+Also, when the app pod is created, the kubelet will gRPC call `NodePublishVolume` which is received by the cosi-node-adapter.
+The pod hangs until the adapter responds to the gRPC request.
+The adapter ensures that the target bucket has been provisioned and is ready to be accessed.

 "Greenfield" defines a new bucket created based on a user's [BucketRequest](#bucketrequest), and access granted to this bucket.
 “Brownfield” describes any case where access needs to be granted to an existing bucket.
 In brownfield, this bucket is abstracted by a [Bucket](#Bucket) instance, and expected to be created manually by the admin.
 There can be multiple `BucketRequests` that bind to a single `Bucket`.